tswow/tswow-wiki-0.13/_documentation/modules.md

 ## Endpoints

 A module can contain a set of special folders called _endpoints_ that serve a specific purpose.
-Unless tswow is started with the `--minimal` flag, you can simply create one of these folders in your module and tswow will populate it with appropriate boilerplate and configurations automatically.
+Unless tswow is started with the `nowatch` flag, you can simply create one of these folders in your module and tswow will populate it with appropriate boilerplate and configurations automatically.

 ### Simple Endpoints
 - _datascripts_ - Contains all datascripts for this module.
 Written using TypeScript.